valleyconsultinggroup/Shriya--website/README.md

 # Shriya's Personal Website
 Shriya Nandwani, Fall 2018 VCG Dev.

-Website can be found at shriyanan.github.io
+Website can be found at shriyanan.github.io; Check it out :)

 ### Description